tulasidamarla/angular/angular2/angular2.md

 ---------
 A component consists of a Template, Class and Metadata.<br>
 1)Template is nothing but html fragment used to define view for the application.<br>
-2)Class consists of properties(or datafields) used in the view and methods which perform action for the view such as button click etc.
+2)Class consists of properties(or datafields) used in the view and methods which perform action for the view such as button click etc.<br>
 3)Metadata provides additional information about the component to Angular.
 It is this metadata that identifies the class as angular component.

 Angular Modules